KaiTebay/KaiTebay.github.io/content/posts/smells-like-logical-error.md

 *You*, on the other hand, are passionate about fruit and vegetables: you know that they're packed with [good stuff](https://www.hsph.harvard.edu/nutritionsource/what-should-you-eat/vegetables-and-fruits/); you think that people would see a lot of benefit from a few simple changes, like eating an apple-a-day; you even keep up with the latest developments (what the hell is a ["cucamelon"?](https://noshingwiththenolands.com/what-is-a-cucamelon/))

-So, you find community with other fruit-and-vegetable advocates—a rich, diverse bunch of people: farmers, biologists, chefs, suppliers, consumers, policy-makers, nutritionists, an so on.
+So, you find community with other fruit-and-vegetable advocates—a rich, diverse bunch of people: farmers, biologists, chefs, suppliers, consumers, policy-makers, nutritionists, and so on.
 Too many to count.
 Amongst you, the wide range of backgrounds, skill sets, and perspectives makes for great discussions:

 - "Which berries do you start your day with?"
 - "Are [aggregate fruits](https://en.wikipedia.org/wiki/Aggregate_fruit) just hype?"